Psychology

 Surreal image of a person with a cardboard brain, symbolizing idea and intellect.

 The speed amazes me.
 Within 30 minutes of bright light exposure, your cortisol shifts dramatically.
 Your stress response changes.
 Your cognitive sharpness improves.
-Natural daylight boosts serotonin – that feel-good chemical that maintains focus and emotional balance.
+Natural daylight boosts serotonin, the feel-good chemical that maintains focus and emotional balance.

 The Surprising Truth About Workplace Lighting